akazukin5151/koneko/MANUAL.md

 Image view commands (No need to press enter):
     b -- go back to the gallery
-    n -- view next image in post (only for posts with multiple pages) p -- view previous image in post (same as above) d -- download this image
-    o -- open pixiv post in browser f -- show this image in full resolution
+    n -- view next image in post (only for posts with multiple pages) p -- view previous image in post (only for posts with multiple pages) d -- download this image in full resolution o -- open this post in browser f -- show this image in full resolution

     h -- show keybindings